bitcoin-sv/bsv-components-library/store/doc/README.md

 It's also possible to store the Block and Transaction separately and set that relation later on:

 ```
-BlockHeader blockHeader = ...           // we get a Block Header
+HeaderReadOnly blockHeader = ...           // we get a Block Header
-List<Transaction> txs = ...             // we got a List of Tx belong to that Block
+List<Tx> txs = ...             // we got a List of Tx belong to that Block

 db.saveBlock(block);
 db.saveTxs(txs);